 Refunds may be made for tuition and fees according to the official refund policy listed below:

-- 100% refund prior to the first day of the quarter
+- 100% refund prior to the 5th instructional day of the quarter

-- 80% refund 1st through the 5th day of the quarter
+- 50% refund through the 20th calendar day of the quarter

 For Courses Less than 13 Weeks in Length